Austin Wrongful Death Lawyer

 Car and Truck Accidents

-Car and truck accidents are a common cause of wrongful deaths.
+As you may have guessed, car and truck accidents are a common cause of wrongful deaths.
 If a driver is acting negligently (e.g., drinking and driving, texting while driving), the driver may be liable.
+An Austin truck accident lawyer or Austin car accident lawyer can answer your questions in this instance.

-When a patient dies as a result of their healthcare provider’s negligence, someone may be liable.
+Next, when a patient dies as a result of their healthcare provider’s negligence, someone may be liable.
 If the doctor missteps during surgery, the doctor or hospital may be liable.
+At Zinda Law Group, our medical malpractice attorneys fight to obtain the justice and compensation our clients deserve.
+Whether the death was caused by a surgical error, misdiagnosis, defective medical product, complications from a medication, or other serious personal injury, Zinda Law Group can help.

 What to do After an Accidental Death